JakobKallin/RPG-Ambience/README.md

 Note: RPG Ambience only works on Windows computers.

 ## How to use
+1. Download Ambience.exe and put it in any folder on your computer.
-1. Create an adventure file in a text editor.
+2. Create an adventure file in a text editor.
 (There is a sample adventure file below.)
-2. Open Ambience.exe and choose the adventure file when prompted.
+3. Open Ambience.exe and choose the adventure file when prompted.
-3. Double-click inside the newly opened Ambience window to put it in fullscreen mode.
+4. Double-click inside the newly opened Ambience window to put it in fullscreen mode.
-4. Use the keyboard to control your audiovisuals and bring your adventure to life!
+5. Use the keyboard to control your audiovisuals and bring your adventure to life!

 ## Playing audiovisuals
 - If your audiovisual has a Key attribute, you play it by simply pressing the defined key.